ianpowell2017/ianpowell2017.github.io/_posts/2016-08-25-how-to-find-where-dot-net-framework-classes-have-been-moved-between-versions.md

 tags: [c#]
 ---

-Useful website which enables you to searh where classes and methods have been moved to between versions of .net framework eg. `FileStream`
+I found this useful website which enables you to searh where classes and methods have been moved to between versions of .net framework eg. `FileStream`

 [http://packagesearch.azurewebsites.net](http://packagesearch.azurewebsites.net)